Graphic Designers Dazzle Clients with words like Whitespace and Kerning

 For body text and small titles, adding space to strings of capitals makes them more readable.
 I rarely see this done.
-And that’s a shame because it can really improve the reading experience when done right.
+And it’s a shame because that can really improve the reading experience when done right.
 Cap strings on their own are disruptive to the reading line.
 This is because they’re read more as individual letters than words.
 As we run across them, reading slows for each letter.
 Adding space makes them more readable.
-And in the absence of smallcaps – or as another option to smallcaps – slightly reducing their size can make them more agreeable on the line.
+In the absence of smallcaps – or as an alternative – slightly reducing the size you set the capitals can make them more agreeable on the line.

 No font is perfect and most fonts have spacing issues.
 It really can’t be helped since there are literally thousands of possible letter pairs.
 Always look out for the un-kerned, they’re everywhere.
-The best place to adjust these are in the font, but if you can’t do that, you’ll have to fix them in the page.
-Of course letter pairs across styles (italic/roman) can’t be kerned across two separate fonts so those too have to be adjusted manually in the page.
+The best place to adjust these are in the font, but if you can’t do that, you’ll have to fix them in production.
+Of course letter pairs across styles (italic/roman, i.e. two separate fonts) can’t be kerned so those too have to be adjusted in production.
 Look for collisions common with italics against roman closing punctuation.

-No one does this.
+But of course no one does this.
 Maybe for a static title here and there, but not much past that.
 These sorts of spacing issues are often just accepted.
-But if you can see them, why allow such obvious errors go unfinished?
+But if you can see them, why allow such obvious errors to remain?

 For the top offenders, here is Simon Cozens’ top 50 most commonly left un-kerned glyph pairs (from a much larger list of ten-thousand across 514 fonts).
 An immensely useful list.
 Thanks Simon!